 1. Thermistor

-The work of the thermistor is to read the air temperature of the fridge and send this reading to your fridge’s control board.
-The control board in turn regulates the evaporator fan and compressor according to the reading.
+The work of the thermistor, which is a sensor in the refrigerator, is to read the air temperature of the fridge and send this reading to your fridge’s control board.
+According to the reading, the control board regulates the evaporator fan and compressor.

 A faulty thermistor may read the air temperature inaccurately or may not function at all.
-Due to this, the control board will not regulate the evaporator fan and compressor normally.
+Due to this, the control board will not normally regulate the evaporator fan and compressor.
 And they may run more frequently than they should and then cause the fridge’s temperature to be too cold.

 This directs power to the evaporator fan and compressor.
 If your fridge’s temperature control thermostat becomes faulty, it may result in the entire system running longer than it should.
 This will make the fridge too cold and begin to freeze.